IrinaBogatko95/wdio-testrail-reporter/README.md

 ## Precondition

+- Add *testrail-reporter* folder to the AT solution

 In TestRail:
  - Create a new test suite with test cases that you will automate.
  ![Adding a test suite](/images/test_cases.png)